brettvanderwerff/package_tutorial/README.md

 ### What is a Python package?

 On one level Python packages can be thought of as folders that can be imported into Python similar to to how modules can be imported.
-Packages usually contain a collection of related submodules that are visible to Python upon importing the package.
+Packages usually contain a collection of related modules that are visible to Python upon importing the package.

 ### Why should I care about packaging my projects?